ParkShuttle: Features

 The vehicles are fully automatic and follow a virtual route where their positions are checked based on artificial reference points (in the form of small magnets in the road surface).
 They stop at fixed positions at the stations, most of which can fit two shuttles, one behind another.
-They are uni-directional (with front-wheel steering) and reverse direction at turning loops at both ends of the route.
+They were originally uni-directional (with front-wheel steering) and reversed direction at turning loops at both ends of the route, though they can also go in reverse as of Generation III.
 There is an automatic charging station at the Kralingse Zoom metro station where the batteries of the shuttles are charged every day.

 The shuttles are designated as line 500 in timetables, but this is not indicated on the shuttles.
 The service was free of charge to use until the end of 2011, due to the lack of ticket machines and validators (later replaced by OV-chipcard readers) along with supervisors.
 Since the end of 2011, OV-chipcard readers are installed at the stops and no paper tickets are sold.
 As OV-chipcards can only be bought at the metro station proper (not the shuttle stop), passengers must have an OV chipcard on hand when boarding at other stops.